AUAP/AP2018/class01/class01.md

 - Examples
 - Task for next week

+## Intro
-## Why do you think you need to know programming?
+- Why do you think you need to know programming?
 Why is it important to know programming in the area of digital design?
-## What is programming and computational thinking?
+- What is programming and computational thinking?
-## Walkthrough the syllabus
+- Walkthrough the syllabus
 - forming groups
-## What is javascript and p5.js?
 ## Setting up
-## Next week mini exercise (mini_ex01)
+- What is javascript and p5.js?
+- Setting up
 ## Example showcase
+## Task for next week
+- mini exercise 01 (mini_ex01)